-This represents funding from the ESFA to cover the costs of recurrent expenditure.
+This represents funding from the ESFA to be used for the normal running costs of the Trust, including education and support costs.

-Under the funding agreement with the Secretary of State the Academy was not subject to a limit on the amount og GAG that it could carry forward at 31 August 2019.
+Under the funding agreement with the Secretary of State the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2020.